 This new offering from the ever-growing micro-brewery Staggeringly Good is an impressive 8.1% double imperial ale.
 Having recently launched it is one of the best new beers in 2020 so far, available locally or to buy online.

 It’s both rich in flavour, yet with refreshing and tropical undertones.
 Something that plays to the citrus origins of the Staggeringly Good Brewery.

 While not one for the faint-hearted at 11% this is a beer to be savoured.
 It comes straight out of Belgium, the home of great beer and of great course chocolate.

 St Feullien is a brewery that’s been around since the mid-1800’s, as such comes with years of experience.
 Expect this to be served with a decent head, while tasting of caramel, toffee and dried fruits, as well as a sweet maltiness.

 It’s also important to note that when it comes to craft beer, keep an eye on your local brewery or any local pubs that offer a wide selection.
 Likewise, for the ultimate craft beer fan, try downloading the popular phone app “Untappd”.
 Which will enable you to stay on top of new craft beer releases, as well as joining a community of drinkers that share their ratings.

-If you’re interested in trying new craft beers in 2020, then why not join an organised pub crawl or brewery tour with Tabl.com.
+If you’re interested in trying new craft beers in 2020, then why not join one of our brewery and distillery tours.
 Alternatively, book tickets online for a variety of beer festivals around the world.
 With a number of local guides, food & drink experiences and special offers, you could soon be enjoying a craft beer almost anywhere in the world.